 OS X 10.10: Siri for the Mac

 Many expected Apple to make Siri available on the Mac in OS X 10.9.
 Apple's voice technology was introduced more than two years ago on the iPhone 4S, and then on the iPad, but has yet to make its way onto the Mac.
-Perhaps OS X 10.10 will be the first operating system to support the voice activated assistant.
+Perhaps OS X 10.10 will be the first operating system to support the voice-activated assistant.

 OS X 10.10: AirDrop between Mac and iPhone, iPad

-AirDrop has been on the Mac since Mountain Lion, and means users can drop files between close-by Macs.
+AirDrop has been on the Mac since Mountain Lion, and means users can drop files between nearby Macs.
 With iOS 7, iOS devices got the AirDrop feature too.
 But unfortunately, Mac and iOS devices cannot AirDrop between each other.
 We'd love to be able to drop a file from our iPhone to iMac, so we're keeping our fingers crossed for this feature in OS X 10.10.

 OS X 10.10: Control Centre

 OS X Mavericks has a Notification Centre, so perhaps Apple will decide to bring iOS 7's Control Centre to OS X 10.10.

 OS X 10.10: iOS 7-esque design

 iOS had a complete makeover with iOS 7, adopting transparent elements and ditching skeuomorphism.
 Mac OS X has yet to take on the new look, but it's quite possible that it will have a redesign that takes cues from the minimalist style of iOS 7 under the leadership of Apple's designer Jony Ive.

 OS X 10.10 mockups, concepts and leaked images

 While there are no leaked images of OS X 10.10, we have seen some really gorgeous iOS 7-esque concepts imagining what the future could hold for the Mac operating system.